 \Cref{fig: PSTool examples - blowdown} shows simulation results for mass inflow rate is s$\dot{m}_{\rm in} = q \dot{m}_{\rm in,cap}$ with $q=0.5$. and two different inlet pipe lengths $L$ that would be beyond the stability limit for the unmodified valve.
 The time simulations show that the valve opens to full lift in both cases once the tank set pressure $p_{\rm set}$ is reached.
 Because the inflow rate is less than capacity, there is no further increase in pressure at this point.
-Instead, the pressure slowly decreases and the psuedo equilibrium branch is tracked until we reach the point at which blowdown occurs, which is at $p_r=P(x_{\rm stop})$, where $P(x_e)$ is the dynamic equilibrium characteristic defined in \eqref{eq:static_curve_pr_x_liquid}.
-For this example and flow rate, we can calcualte from the shape of the corresponding $A_{\rm eff}(x)$ that the blowdown is $\Delta_{\rm bd}$ is 28\%.
+Instead, the pressure slowly decreases and the pseudo equilibrium branch is tracked until we reach the point at which blowdown occurs, which is at $p_r=P(x_{\rm stop})$, where $P(x_e)$ is the dynamic equilibrium characteristic defined in Eq.~\eqref{eq:static_curve_pr_x_liquid}.
+For this example and flow rate, we can calculate from the shape of the corresponding $A_{\rm eff}(x)$ that the blowdown is $\Delta_{\rm bd}$ is 28\%.
 Here we define blowdown via

 At this blowdown pressure we have a so-called boundary equilibrium bifurcation, which takes the form or a {\em nonsmooth fold} \cite{DiBernardo2008,TangSimpson}.
-For lower pressures, the pseudo equilibrum no longer exists as $\ddot{x_{\rm stop}}$ is now negative.
-As $p_r < p_{\rm set}$, there is no stable dynamic equilibrium either so the valve rapidy shuts.
+For lower pressures, the pseudo equilibrium no longer exists as $\ddot{x_{\rm stop}}$ is now negative.
+As $p_r < p_{\rm set}$, there is no stable dynamic equilibrium either so the valve rapid shuts.
 The dynamics now then proceed with the the valve closed and the pressure rapidly rising, until the set pressure is once again reached and this cycle begins again.
-Note this valve cycling between open and closed as the pressure is not at all rapid --- the is frequency $\sim 0.1$ Hz, whereas the damaging chattering due to quarter-wave instability typically has frequency $\sim 100 \rm{Hz}$ .
+Note this valve cycling between open and closed as the pressure is not at all rapid --- the is frequency $\sim 0.1$ Hz, whereas the damaging chattering due to quarter-wave instability typically has frequency $\sim 100 \rm{Hz}$.

-Note also the simulations show there is no visable evidence of transient chattering of the valve either on openning or closing.
-The key here is that we used a low enough coefficient of restitution of $e_0 = e_1 = 0.2$ Hence each impact with the upper stop dissipates energy.
-This enables the dynamics to be quickly attracted to the psuedo equilibrium.
+The simulations show there is no visible evidence of transient chattering of the valve either on openning or closing.
+The key here is that we used a low enough coefficient of restitution of $e_0 = e_1 = 0.2$.
+Hence each impact with the upper stop dissipates energy.
+This enables the dynamics to be quickly attracted to the pseudo equilibrium.